 Office: CIS 3032

 Phone: (813) 974-6828

-Dr. Basu joined the faculty in August 2008.
-His research explores how intercultural communication provides a framework to understand meaning making on health, illness, and living in marginalized contexts.
-Philosophies of critical intercultural communication guide his scholarship.
-With particular emphasis on theorizing culture as a site of globalization and social change, Dr. Basu documents and analyzes intercultural health narratives that emerge from dialogue between the researcher and research participants.
+Dr. Basu joined the department in August 2008.
+His research explores how individuals and communities living at the margins of society communicate about health, illness, and wellbeing.
+With particular emphasis on theorizing culture as a site of social change, his scholarship documents and analyzes narratives about health that emerge from dialogue between his self (as the researcher), and research participants.
 Dr. Basu’s interest is to locate health inequities in the context of cultural, political, economic, geopolitical, and development agendas in marginalized spaces.

 Health Communication, Culture, Postcolonial & Subaltern Studies